CaptainAxolotl/additional-origins/README.md

 # Additional Origins:
 Additional Origins datapack for the Minecraft Origins Mod

-In order to use this datapack with the Origins Mod, simply download the additional.zip file and put in your minecraft world's datapacks folder.
-This requires the Origins Mod to work!
+In order to use this datapack with the Origins Mod, simply download the additional.zip file and put in your minecraft world's datapacks folder, no unzipping required!
+This datapack requires the Origins Mod to work.
 Get the mod here: https://www.curseforge.com/minecraft/mc-mods/origins

 Check out the Origins Mod Discord Server for more datapacks or help here: https://discord.gg/9SXCFKjP